ML4AU/Intro-to-HPC-for-ML-on-M3/_episodes/05-How-do-I-ask-for-resources.md

 > > smux new-session --time=01:00:00 --ntasks=4 --partition=comp
 > > ~~~
 > > Remember, time assigns time in the format DD-HH:MM:SS, ntasks refers
-> > to the number of cpus, and partition tells smux which partition
+> > to the number of cpus, and partition tells the scheduler which partition
 > > to submit the job to.
 > > {: .output}
 > {: .solution}